-Co-operative organisations of the type visualised should, if possible, be common for dealing with the products of other industries also, e.g., village industries and handicrafts - a view already expressed by the Karte Committee as well.
-But we have stated earlier in this Chapter that financial provision for this purpose is not covered by schemes already approved for the Second Five Year Plan, and to make such a provision now might require cutting down what is already provided for some other schemes of the Ministry or Ministries concerned.
-Should this prove impossible, our recommendation is that money for this purpose should be found from the total provision recommended by us later (Rs.84 crores) by reducing the number of operating units; this for the reason that the scheme as a whole can be successful only if an efficient marketing organisation functions alongside the production of these goods.

-- 4.47 Advisory Services in respect of technical improvement, managerial guidance and product design improvement will be given to the factories by officers from the Small Industries Service Institutes.
-Four such institutes are already functioning under the direction of the Development Commissioner for Small Scale Industries, and in the Second Five Year Flan, 15 more are likely to be set up. - As mentioned already, in the initial years, organisers will have to be given to each factory.
+- 4.46 Co-operative organisations of the type visualised should, if possible, the common for dealing with the products of other industries also, e.g. village industries and handicrafts-a view already expressed by the Karve Committee as well.
+But we have stated earlier in this Chapter that financial provision for this purpose is not covered by schemes already approved for the Second Five Year Plan, and to make such a provision mow might require cutting down what is already provided for some other schemes of the Ministry or Ministries concerned.
+Should this prove impossible, our recommendation is that money for this purpose should be found from the total provision recommended by us later (Rs.
+84 crores) by reducing the number of operating units: this for the reason that the scheme as a whole can be successful only if an efficient marketing organisation functions alongside the production of these goods. - 4.47 Advisory Services in respect of technical improvement, managerial guidance and product design improvement will be given to the factories by officers from the Small Industries Service Institutes.
+Four such institutes are already functioning under the direction of the Development Commissioner for Small Scale Industries, and in the Second Five Year Plan, 15 more are likely to be set up. - 4.48 As mentioned already, in the initial years, organ sers will have to the given to each factory.
 In the initial stages, the number of organisers will have to be large, on a basis of one organiser per 14 operatives.
 As the factories develop and are put on a firm footing, an organiser will be able to supervise more factories and will even be withdrawn gradually.
-Over the 5-year period, the number of organisers required can be estimated, on an average, at one organiser per 20 operatives.
-Therefore, the number of organisers required for 1,50,000 operatives over the 5-year period will be about 7,500.
-Even on the most optimistic basis, the actual functioning of the units themselves cannot start earlier than the 1st April 1957.
+Over the 5 year period, the number of organisers required can be estimated, on an average, at one organiser per 20 operatives.
+Therefore, the number of organisers required for 1,50,000 operatives over the 5 year period will be about 7,500.
+Even on the most optimistic basis, the actual function of the units themselves cannot start earlier than the 1st April 1957.
 Even this can be hoped for only if the selection and training of the organisers is taken up almost immediately.
-If selection is made from among persons who have already undergone training in engineering trades in the Centres of the D.G.R. and E., a further orientation course of three months will suffice.
-The courses will include instruction in setting up machines on foundations, preparing suitable foundations for them, some lectures on co-operative movement and, of course, instruction intheoperation of those specialised machines which will be installed in the factory or factories to be organised.
-We recommend that 1,000 persons for the posts of organisers be immediately selected and put through the orientation training. - 4.49 In the initial stages, that is, till the operatives form themselves into co-operatives, the salaries of organisers and managers of factory groups will need to be borne by Government as outright grants as also the cost of training of operatives including stipends, salaries of Instructors, cost of buildings and equipment, etc. - 4.50 On a conservative estimate, it is expected that a person joining the scheme will, to begin with, earn about Rs.60 a month, but the earnings are likely to rise to at least Rs.100 a month when he becomes proficient at the machines and when co-operative societies are formed. - 4.51 The financial estimates of the scheme are given below:-
+If selection is made from among persons who have already undergone training in engineering trades in the

+Centres of the D.G., R. and E., a further orientation course of three months will suffice.
+The courses will include instruction in setting up machines on foundations, preparing suitable foundations for them, some lectures on co-operative movement and, of course, instruction in the operation of these specialised machines which will be installed in the factory or factories to be organised.
+We recommend that 1,000 persons for the posts of organisers be immediately selected and put through the orientation training.

+- 4.49 In the initial stages, that is, till the operatives form themselves into co operatives, the salaries of organisers and managers of factory groups will need to be borne by Government as our is t grants as also the cost of training of operatives including stipends, salaries of instructors, cost of buildings and equipment, etc. - 4.50 On a conservative estimate, it is expected that a person joining the scheme will, to begin with, earn about Rs.
+60 a month, but the earnings are likely to lise to at least Rs.
+100 a month when he becomes proficient at the machines and when co-operative societies are formed. - 4.51 The financial estimates of the scheme are given below :- - A. Approximate Provisional Targets of Annual Output from Small Industries to be set up by Educated Unemployed